 The through and through boule is a traditional method of timber production, and is how the sawn boards that are used to make these are converted from the log.
 Each log is totally unique, each slab is totally unique, each chopping board totally unique.

 The process starts with the careful selection of planks from the boule at the timber yard.
 We only select planks that we think are going to make great looking chopping boards.
-Some of these planks are huge beasts that are 4-5 meters long and 100mm thick, whereas some are just big enough to make a single board.
+Some of these planks are huge, perhaps 4-5 meters long, 100mm thick, and weigh 250kg whereas some are just big enough to make a single board.
 What they all have in common though is great looking grain and a good looking wild/rustic edge.

-The planks are planed and smoothed, cut to size and made square on three sides .
+The planks are planed and smoothed, cut to size and made square on three sides.
 The natural waney edge is left on one long side and stripped of bark, two rustic sides are also possible for custom boards.
-The boards and then sanded, washed to raise the grain, and sanded again.
+The boards are then sanded, washed to raise the grain, and sanded again.
 Depending on the timber this step may need to be completed multiple times.